danielfonner/G2G-by-SMU-DataArts/README.md

-(Side Note on E-filed 990s: To date, most tax exempt organizations have not been required to e-file their 990s.
+(Side note on E-filed 990s: To date, most tax exempt organizations have not been required to e-file their 990s.
 With passage of the Taxpayers First Act in 2019, all tax-exempt entities will have to e-file their 990s for tax years beginning after July 1, 2019 with the exception of 990EZ filers who have an additonal year before the requirement must be met.
 I will note in the limitations below that the grant data extracted in this repository is limited to 990PF filers who have e-filed their 990s.
 Going forward, the grant data will be more complete as all tax exempt organizations are required to e-file. <https://www.irs.gov/newsroom/irs-recent-legislation-requires-tax-exempt-organizations-to-e-file-forms>)

 You can read more about the AWS data here: https://docs.opendata.aws/irs-990/readme.html